matter-labs/zksync-web-era-docs/docs/api/api.md

 ## PubSub API

-zkSync is fully compatible with [Geth's pubsub API](https://geth.ethereum.org/docs/rpc/pubsub).
+zkSync is fully compatible with [Geth's pubsub API](https://geth.ethereum.org/docs/rpc/pubsub), except for `syncing` subscription, as it doesn't have meaning for the zkSync network since technically our nodes are always synced.